ax-va/Pytest-Okken-2022/pytest-summary/third-party-plugins.md

 Pytest will run each file in alphabetical order in a single directory.
 Each test is run in the order it appears in a file.

-- **pytest-order** to specify the order using a marker.
+- **pytest-order** to specify the run order using a marker.

-- **pytest-randomly** to randomize the order, first by file, then by class, then by test.
+- **pytest-randomly** to randomize the run order, first by file, then by class, then by test.

 - **pytest-repeat** to repeat a single test or multiple tests a specific number of times.